External Scholarships and Aid

 Armed Forces Health Professions Scholarship Program

-The Armed Forces Health Professions Scholarship Program are contractual scholarships for military service.
+The Armed Forces Health Professions Scholarship Program is a contractual scholarship for military service.
 Please contact Dr. Chris Bunt, Associate Dean for Student Affairs and Professionalism, MUSC's military medical school liaison, for information on these programs.

 The National Health Service Corps Scholarship Program (NHSC SP) awards full tuition scholarships to students pursuing eligible primary care health professions training.
 In return, scholars commit to provide primary care health services in Health Professional Shortage Areas (HPSAs).